 Are you ready to win your copy of Curvy Girl Crochet, courtesy of Taunton Press?
 This giveaway is open to all readers with a shipping address in the United States.
 Enter by 11:59 p.m.
 Eastern time on Saturday, January 18, 2014.

 If you’re new here, welcome!
 I’m a crochet (and knitting) teacher, designer, and blogger.
 In addition to sharing my own projects and news on my blog, I also do a lot of interviews (I’ve even won a few awards) and book reviews.
 I’m really honored to be part of A Tour Through Crochet Country.
-To celebrate National Crochet Month and my blogiversary, I’ll be sharing a free pattern and a coupon code today.
+To celebrate National Crochet Month and my blogiversary, I’ll be sharing a free pattern below.
 But first I’d like to talk about how important the CGOA has been to me.

 As many of my regular readers know, my grandmother taught me to crochet.
 After she passed away in 2007, I didn’t have any important people in my real life to talk with about crochet.
 Through my membership in CGOA and my involvement in the CGOA Professionals listerv, I’ve had the chance to virtually meet many wonderful crocheters who share the same passion for the hook as I do.